aws-samples/delivery-routes-optimization-for-logistics/docs/uninstall.md

 1. Select the tables that start with the namespace you set in the configuration before deployment.
 1. Choose Delete table.
 1. Type delete, and choose Delete.
-1. Select the table that starts with the same name as your stack, and has the string MainTable in the name.
-1. Choose Delete table.
-1. Type delete, and choose Delete.